 At the beginning of the full-scale invasion, the National Bank of Ukraine (the NBU) and defined a series of currency restrictions to stabilize the financial system's operations.
-However, some of these restrictions have been relaxed or completely removed.
+However, as of May 13, 2024, some of these restrictions have been relaxed or completely removed.
 Below is a non-exclusive list of the limits and restrictions that remain in effect in Ukraine.

-- ► The deadline for settlement of export and import transactions over UAH 400,000 (≈ EUR 8,159) is limited to 180 calendar days and applies to transactions carried out from 05.04.2022.
-The term of 365 days applies to transactions carried out before 05.04.2022. - ▶ Dividends: since May 13, 2024, repatriation of eligible dividends up to EUR 1 million (or its equivalent) per month is permitted.
-Eligible dividends include those accrued from January 1, 2024, onward, but exclude undistributed dividends from earlier periods and reserve capital.
-The National Bank of Ukraine has also introduced further easing for repatriation of income from Eurobonds. - ▶ "Old" cross-border loans: Interest on loans received before June 21, 2023, that was due between February 24, 2022, and April 30, 2024, can be paid up to EUR 1 million (or its equivalent) per calendar quarter.
-Interest on these loans due after April 30, 2024, can be paid without any monetary limitations. - ► "New" cross-border loans: permitted to repay foreign loans within the first year using only own foreign currency funds, then purchasing is allowed.
+- ► The deadline for settlement of export and import transactions over UAH 400,000 (≈ USD 9,600) is limited to 180 calendar days and applies to transactions carried out from 05.04.2022.
+The term of 365 days applies to transactions carried out before 05.04.2022. - Dividends: since May 13, 2024, repatriation of eligible dividends up to EUR 1 million (or its equivalent) per month is permitted.
+Eligible dividends include those accrued from January 1, 2024, onward, but exclude undistributed dividends from earlier periods and reserve capital - "Old" cross-border loans: Interest on loans received before June 21, 2023, that was due between February 24, 2022, and April 30, 2024, can be paid up to EUR 1 million (or its equivalent) per calendar quarter.
+Interest on these loans due after April 30, 2024, can be paid without any monetary limitations. - "New" cross-border loans: permitted to repay foreign loans within the first year using only own foreign currency funds, then purchasing is allowed.
 Interest and other loan-related fees can be paid with both owned and purchased foreign currency.
-The interest rate must not exceed 12% annually. - ▶ Financing of branches of representative offices of Ukrainian companies abroad is now allowed within an annual limit of EUR 1 million (in equivalent) from the company's own foreign currency, provided the company has operated for at least 12 months.
-Additional transfers beyond this limit are permitted within the total amount transferred in 2021 to support such representative offices/branches. - ▶ Representative offices of international card payment systems and foreign airlines are allowed to transfer up to EUR 5 million (or its equivalent) per month to their parents. - ► Cash: issuance of cash in foreign currency has a daily limit of UAH 100,000 (or its equivalent) (≈ EUR 2,000), except in certain cases. - ▶ Limits on transactions carried out by legal entities using corporate electronic payment instruments (corporate cards) abroad: (i) UAH 12,500 to UAH 17,500 (in the equivalent(≈ EUR 255 to 360) for transactions on withdrawal of funds from the client's account in national currency; (i) for payments for goods, works and services from UAH 100,000 to UAH 150,000 (in the equivalent (≈ EUR 2, 000 to 3,070). - ➤ Since September 6, 2024, the NBU has set a monthly limit of an equivalent of UAH 500,000 (≈ EUR 10,250) for payments to FX accounts abroad using payment cards issued by Ukrainian banks, for transactions under the merchant category code 6513 (real estate agents and managers).
+The interest rate must not exceed 12% annually. - Financing of branches of representative offices abroad is possible provided that transfers are made: (a) during the current calendar year within the total amount of funds transferred by the resident during 2021 for the maintenance of its branches, representative offices (no more than 1/4 of this amount may be transferred within one calendar month); and (b) at the expense of the resident legal entity's own funds in foreign currency; and (c) through one bank, and (d) only for covering the branches' operational expenses. - Representative offices of international card payment systems and foreign airlines are allowed to transfer up to EUR 5 million (or its equivalent) per month to their parents. - ► Cash: issuance of cash in foreign currency has a daily limit of UAH 100,000 (or its equivalent) (≈ USD 2,440), except in certain cases. - State-owned companies will be able to purchase and transfer foreign currency in favor of nonresidents to buy emission quotas to cover or compensate for carbon dioxide (CO2) emissions associated with aviation activities. - ► Since September 6, 2024, the NBU has set a monthly limit of an equivalent of UAH 100,000 (≈ USD 2,440) for payments to FX accounts abroad using payment cards issued by Ukrainian banks, for transactions under merchant category codes 5094 (precious stones, metals, and jewelry), 5944 (watches, jewelry, and silverware), and 5972 (stamp and coin stores).
+This limit is in line with the general limit set by the NBU for payments abroad using payment cards issued by Ukrainian banks to accounts in the domestic currency. - Since September 6, 2024, the NBU has set a monthly limit of an equivalent of UAH 500,000 (≈ USD 12,100) for payments to FX accounts abroad using payment cards issued by Ukrainian banks, for transactions under the merchant category code 6513 (real estate agents and managers).
 Transactions under this code are executed to pay management fees, rental fees, and other related commissions.